hackclub/jams/jams/singles/voxel-animation/en-US.md

 ```

 In the first line we initialize the THREE WebGL renderer, it will handle the rendering job.
-In the second line we set the rendering size and we pass the window width and height.
+In the second line we set the rendering size, and we pass the window width and height.
 In the third line we append the renderer, so we can actually see.
 <img src="https://cloud-lnspzc1vi-hack-club-bot.vercel.app/1meme_magic.jpg" width="40%"/>